ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Media Types {#media-types}

-Media types are used to identify Encapsulated Requests and responses.
+Media types are used to identify Encapsulated Requests and Responses.

-Evolution of the format of Encapsulated Requests and responses is supported through the definition of new formats that are identified by new media types.
+Evolution of the format of Encapsulated Requests and Responses is supported through the definition of new formats that are identified by new media types.